-Not annually, but SHIMMER occasionally puts together a special match.
-Their SHIMMvivor series match from Volume 50, the ChickFight Tournament from volume 71, and the Rumble-style battle royal from volume 19 are good examples.
-Their annual Wrestlemania weekend shows don’t always feature such matches, but Volume 53’s steel cage match was the first in SHIMMER history.
+Not annually, but SHIMMER occasionally puts together a special match or two.
+Their SHIMMvivor Series match from Volume 50,.
+ChickFight Tournament from volume 71 and the Rumble-style battle royal from volume 19 are good examples.
+Their annual Wrestlemania weekend shows don’t always feature such matches.
+But Volume 53’s steel cage match was the first in SHIMMER history.
 It was only possible on Wrestlemania weekend because they can’t fit a cage in the Eagles Club.

 Are there SHIMMER power rankings?

-Not officially, but if you need some, these are based on my read of recent tapings plus Saraya:
+Not officially, but if you need some, these are based on my read of recent tapings:

 - S Level – Saraya Knight (you have to be A level to stand a chance with her)